itSeez/arch/readme.md

 - [Arch installation][archinstall]
 - [Arch setup][archsetup]

-This is meant to be run on a fresh Arch environment.
+This is meant to run during an Arch installation.
 Here are some of the things included in this setup:

 - [Gnome][gnome]
 - [oh-my-zsh][omz]